syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 {% endhighlight %}
 {% endtabs %}

-In the below screenshot IsClosed column value has been changed based on the condition.
+In the following screenshot IsClosed column value has been changed based on the condition.

 ![](SfDataGrid_images/PDF/CellValueChange.png)

-## Changing row style in PDF based on data
+## Changing Row Style in PDF Based on Data

-You can customize the row style based on the data while exporting to PDF by handling `RowExporting` event.
+You can customize the row style based on the data while exporting to PDF by handling the `RowExporting` event.

 {% tabs %}
 {% highlight c# %}